Courses Offered

 This is a survey course in the history, culture, and art of Classical civilizations from the early archaic period to the late antique period.
 In this course, students are introduced to literary sources and archeological findings as well as philosophies, mythologies, and political theories of the classical world.
 This course functions as a requisite foundation for future classes in areas of history, art history, and philosophy.

-A survey of non-Orthodox denominations, focusing on their historical origins and doctrinal teachings: Non-Chalcedonian Christianity, Roman Catholicism, and the principal movements in Protestantism, followed by an introduction to the major nonChristian religions: Judaism, Islam, Hinduism, and Buddhism.
+A survey of non-Orthodox denominations, focusing on their historical origins and doctrinal teachings: Non-Chalcedonian Christianity, Roman Catholicism, and the principal movements in Protestantism, followed by an introduction to the major non-Christian religions: Judaism, Islam, Hinduism, and Buddhism.

-ENGLISH COMPOSITION (3 credits)
+• ENGLISH LITERATURE (3 credits)

-FINANCIAL MANAGEMENT (1 credits)
+• FINANCIAL MANAGEMENT (1 credit)

 An overview of double-entry bookkeeping, financial reports, budgeting, and investment.

 This course introduces students to the concepts and the history of Christian art and architecture.
-Its aim is to provide students with in-depth knowledge of Christian visual culture through key methodological approaches and analytical tools specific to arthistorical inquiry.
+Its aim is to provide students with in-depth knowledge of Christian visual culture through key methodological approaches and analytical tools specific to art-historical inquiry.

 An introduction to ancient Greek philosophy through a close reading of selected works by the Presocratics, Plato, and Aristotle.